 These questions on managing up can open a very healthy dialogue.
 Once you’ve heard their perspective, they’re more likely to listen to and appreciate yours.
 Then, you can find the common ground needed to work better together.

-By creating clear expectations and opening safe communication in your one on ones, you will help your managers be more successful in their role and in working with you.
+By creating clear expectations and opening safe communication in your one on ones, you will help your managers be more successful in their role and specifically in working with you.

 As a company grows, communication becomes more difficult.
 By investing in one on ones and asking the right questions, you can combat these challenges and ensure you focus your time on the highest impact areas to help your managers.

 These 51 questions to ask in one on ones are a great place for you to start.
-We’d love to hear your suggestions for additions to the list in the comments below.

 Want you & your managers to make the most of your one on ones with your teams?